silverblaze404/influxdb-proxy/README.md

 - `proxy.host`: Host interface to bind to (default: "localhost")
 - `proxy.disable_query_filtering`: Disable all query filtering (default: false)
 - `proxy.whitelisted_ips`: List of IP addresses/CIDR ranges that bypass all filtering rules
+- `proxy.blacklisted_ips`: List of IP addresses/CIDR ranges that are filtered even when `disable_query_filtering` is true

 ### InfluxDB Client Configuration